NoLtour/Uni-notes/Mathematics for Engineering and the Environment/14U Statistics 2/binomial distribution.md

 This is a discrete version of the [[normal distribution]].
 Note that [[bernoulli trial]] is applicable here as well.
 ![[Pasted image 20220313113209.png]]

+Something to note is that as number of trials approaches infinity the [[normal distribution]] becomes a more and more accurate approximation of the [[binomial distribution]].
+Hence why for large populations we use a [[normal distribution]].

 ### Probability of specific number of successes

 The probability of the actual number of successful trials for a given number of trials $n$ being equal to a value $k$ is given by: